 Somerset is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 18,129 people and three constituent neighborhoods, Somerset is the 99th largest community in Massachusetts.

-Somerset is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Somerset isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Somerset are a mix of both white- and blue-collar jobs.
 Overall, Somerset is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Somerset who work in sales jobs (14.15%), office and administrative support (12.09%), and management occupations (10.21%).

 The percentage of people in Somerset who are college-educated is somewhat higher than the average US community of 21.84%: 27.46% of adults in Somerset have at least a bachelor's degree.

 The per capita income in Somerset in 2018 was $39,568, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $158,272 for a family of four.